django-cms/django-cms/docs/how_to/11-apphooks.rst

 sub-class **must reflect the application's namespace** in the ``app_name`` attribute.

-The application may specify a namespace by supplying an ``app_name`` in its ``urls.py``, or its documentation might advise that you when include its URLs, you do it thus:
+The application may specify a namespace by supplying an ``app_name`` in its ``urls.py``, or its documentation might advise that when you include its URLs, you do it like this:

 .. code-block:: python